crypto991/timesheet-app/README.md

 ./mvnw spring-boot:run

-To run the client, cd into the client folder and run:
+To run the client, cd into the /react-frontend folder and run:

 npm install && npm start